rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 ## Azure AD RBAC

 In the previous chapter, we explained how Role-Based Access Control works for Azure, but we never mentioned anything about Azure AD.
-Since "Azure AD is not Azure", it has its own RBAC stack.
+But, since "Azure AD is not Azure", it has its own RBAC stack.

 ### How it works